cisco/lal-build-manager/README.md

 lal configure
 ```

-Subsequent updates then just require `git pull && cargo build --release`.
-You will still be notified when there is a version bump, but it will just tell you to pull and build.
+When new versions are released, you will be told to `git pull && cargo build --release`.

 ## Usage
 Illustrated via common workflow examples below: